-Seek state funding to support the target delivery dates for Sound Transit projects and services.
+Seek state funding to support the target delivery dates for Sound Transit projects and services

-As directed by Motion No. M2020-37, the Sound Transit Board is seeking new, flexible revenue to achieve target schedules for delivery of Sound Transit's capital program.
-As Washington State looks toward investing in transportation infrastructure with a focus on equity and combating climate change, we acknowledge that the leading contributor to greenhouse gas emissions is the transportation sector.
+As directed by Motion 2020-37, the Sound Transit Board is seeking new, flexible revenue to achieve target schedules for delivery of Sound Transit's capital program.
+As Washington State invests in transportation infrastructure with a focus on equity and combating climate change, we acknowledge that the leading contributor to greenhouse gas emissions is the transportation sector.
 Building out Sound Transit's light rail system combats climate change while building back our economy and creating thousands of jobs.